ktbaek/Copenhagen-tree-data/README.md

 ## Online Shiny-app

-I used the cleaned and quality controlled dataset to develop an [interactive map](https://ktbaek.shinyapps.io/treemap_basic/) as a handy tool to explore the trees of Copenhagen!
+I used the cleaned and quality controlled dataset to develop an [interactive map](https://ktbaek.shinyapps.io/treemap_basic/) as a handy tool to explore the trees of Copenhagen.
+Go check it out, it's really great!

 ![App image](app_screenshot.png)